All the schools in this city

 Students of all ages have the option of staying in a modern all-male or all-female residence within walking distance of the school building.
 All students will have their own studio, equipped with a bedroom, a private bathroom and a kitchenette.
 Most guests are Jordanians, making the residence a nice environment for cultural exchange.
 Internet facilities are offered free of charge.
 This is a self-catering option.
 Staying in the town centre, you will be able to enjoy great independence and choose from a wide range of restaurants and cafés for your meals.

 Staying with a Jordanian family for whom hospitality is part of heritage, you will occupy a single bedroom and share the common areas as well as the bathroom with your hosts.
 Breakfast and dinner are served in the host family.
 Families live a maximum of 30 minutes away from the course centre by taxi (a cheap and convenient means of transportation).
-This option is less popular in Jordan and is rather designed for women.

 The language school offers you the chance to stay in a 3- or 4-star hotel, within walking distance of the course centre.
 All bedrooms are equipped with air-conditioning, cable TV, internet access (at a charge) and a refrigerator.
 You will choose from a single or double bedroom.
 5-start hotels are also available, but they are located approximately 10 minutes’ drive to the school building.
 Price on request